Applications ##

-In the event that an existing Member (i.e. one having already been approved following their six-month trial period) instigates dysfunction or separation within the project/network, negatively affects the reputation of Terra Frutis / Cocolandia (either locally or on the internet), routinely engages in behaviours contrary to those conducive to the realisation of the project Vision and/or success of the Mission, repeatedly acts disingenuously or attempts to threaten/control others rather than respect and cooperate, or otherwise perpetuates circumstances that beget a justified sense of unease among other members, that member will be approached in an attempt to resolve the issue(s).
+In the event that an existing Member (i.e. one having already been approved following their six-month trial period) instigates dysfunction or separation within the project/network, routinely engages in behaviours contrary to those conducive to the realisation of the project Vision and/or success of the Mission, repeatedly acts disingenuously or attempts to threaten/control others rather than respect and cooperate, or otherwise perpetuates circumstances that beget a justified sense of unease among other members, that member will be approached in an attempt to resolve the issue(s).
 Both the incident and the subsequent discussion will be documented.
 Such discussion may involve one-on-one conversation, a small group meeting, or all present members of the project reaching a consensus-based decision (unanimity-minus-one) in regard to how to handle the situation.
-More severe issues (physical violence, sexual harassment, chronic substance abuse, et cetera) and/or those that cannot be resolved may lead to that individual being asked to peacefully terminate their involvement with the "Cocolandia" project; that is, termination of their membership status and a request to vacate all Terra Frutis network locations as immediately as safely possible and practical.
+More severe issues (physical violence, sexual harassment, chronic substance abuse, et cetera) and/or those that cannot be resolved may lead to that individual being asked to peacefully terminate their involvement with the "Cocolandia" project; that is, termination of their membership status and a request to vacate all Cocolandia project locations as immediately as safely possible and practical.

 ## NOTE ##

-Cocolandia is one project in the Terra Frutis network of vegan projects — those that plan to exploit non-human animals, keep them in captivity, or consume their products while involved with Cocolandia need not apply.
+Cocolandia is a 100% vegan project — those that plan to exploit non-human animals, keep them in captivity, or consume their products while involved with Cocolandia need not apply.

 Proposal: Implement a consensus-based decision-making process for Cocolandia meetings, with a decision rule of unanimous consent.